How to Install FTDI Drivers

 Most of the time, when you install Arduino on Mac OS X, the drivers are installed automatically.
 However, if there was a problem with the installation and you don’t see any options that include ‘usbserial’ under the ‘Tools -> Serial Port’ menu, then you will need to install the drivers.
 You may also need to install the full FTDI drivers if you are running OSX 10.10 or later.
 The factory drivers are not complete.

-Download the driver installation here.
-Locate the file FTDIUSBSerialDriver_v2.2.18.dmg file that was downloaded to your computer, and double click on it.
+OS X 10.9 (Mavericks) or above: Download this driver.
+Locate the file FTDIUSBSerialDriver_v2_3.dmg file that was downloaded to your computer, and double click on it to open \ run it.

-If you are not sure which version of OS X you have, use the same process as before when finding the processor type.
-Click on the apple and choose ‘About This Mac’.
+If you are not sure which version of OS X you have, click on the apple icon in the upper-left corner of your screen and choose ‘About This Mac’.
 You will then see Version 10.X.Y–use the 10.X to determine your system version.

 Continue through the installation, and wait for it to finish.
 Then click ‘Close.’